 For his IPv6 monitoring site pinger6.ubru.cs.ac.th Charnsak has a pinger.xml configuration file with over 160 IPv6 targets.
 However, there is a huge discrepancy since according to pingtable.pl there are only about 13 targets responding.
 We need to get the latest pinger2.pl measurement agent script installed at Ubru so we can get better logging and see why the other hosts are not being monitored.
-Les and Charnsak are working on this. - Charnsak plans to remedy next week.
+Charnsak plans to remedy in August.